ids/cluster-builder/README.md

 ![cluster-builder Overview](docs/images/cluster-builder-overview.png)

-__Cluster Builder__ is designed to work with the freely available VMware _ESXI Hypervisor_ and the free use license.
+__Cluster Builder__ is designed to work with the freely available VMware _ESXI Hypervisor_ and the free use license, as well as the professional desktop versions of VMware Worksation for Windows and Linux, and VMware Fusion for Mac.
+It has been developed and tested on all platforms.

 > It will also work with VMware's commercially supported _vSphere_ suite, making it great for both production and non-production environments.
 There is no cost barrier to using cluster-builder.